DotTech/HTML5-Raycaster/readme.txt

         - Added sky background
 (0.6)   - Refactored the code so that it could be stored in seperate files and added more comments
         - Implemented sprite rendering
-(0.7)   - Tried to optimize performance by implementing sin/cos/tan lookup tables.
-          However, there are so many required values that it slowed things down in the end.
-        - Fixed bug that caused incorrect rendering of walls that are very close to the player
+(0.7)   - Fixed bug that caused incorrect rendering of walls that are very close to the player
         - Sprites rendering optimized and now supports vertically positioning of sprites
         - Variable wall height implemented
+          Also support angled height (a different start and end height)

 Planned features:
+- Repeating textures (instead of being stretched)
 - Sectors
-- Variable height walls

 Optimizations/fixes planned:
 - When drawing a wall slice, remember intersection and use it during sprite rendering to avoid having to search for blocking walls
-- Sprites look kinda odd when drawn at angle=0, still haven't figured out why...
+- There is a drawing bug around angle 0 and i have yet to figure out the cause
 - Overall performance analysis is required to find bottlenecks
+- Sprites are not visible behind walls with lower height than the sprite